 Where appropriate, parties may also wish to consider using the mediation process.
 This involves sitting down with a neutral third party who will attempt to assist with resolving the issues in an amicable way.
 Having a neutral third-party mediator involved can be extremely beneficial as whilst they cannot give either parent specific legal advice, they can explain the general legal principles and may also provide food for thought to help parties see things from the other’s perspective.

-If parents still cannot reach an agreement on child arrangements over the festive period.
-As a last resort, it would be possible to make an application to the Court for a Child Arrangements Order to determine how much time the children should spend with each parent.
-However, the nearer to the Christmas period you lodge an application, the greater the likelihood the court will not deal with the application until after the Christmas period as the run up to the Christmas period is extremely busy for the Family Court and the Court do not view Christmas arrangements to be an urgent matter that takes priority.
+If parents are still without agreement, as a last resort, it would be possible to make an application to the Court for a Child Arrangements Order to determine how much time the children should spend with each parent.
+It is Section 8 of the Children Act 1989 that provides the legal framework to assist parents and other parties in dealing with these issues However, the nearer to the Christmas period you lodge an application, the greater the likelihood the court will not deal with the application until after the Christmas period as the run up to the Christmas period is extremely busy for the Family Court and the Court do not view Christmas arrangements to be an urgent matter that takes priority.

-Should you need advice regarding child arrangements over the Christmas period, please contact Helen Davies at helen.davies@dtmlegal.com.
+Should you need advice in regard to child arrangements over the Christmas period, please contact Helen Davies at helen.davies@dtmlegal.com.
 Visit our Family Law page for our full list of services and more information about DTM Legal